Adair Productions / Photography

 These images are panoramics, but don't extend 360º.
 The images are stitched from multiple full-frame wide-angle photos, stitched in Photoshop CS3 and exported with Zoomify.
 You can see the full resolution of these very detailed images by "zooming" in, and exploring with the mouse.
 These are generally over 2000 pixels high and 10,000 pixels wide.
 Flash required to view.

-I plan to put these interactive images on a map to show their location, and the landmarks within their view.
-There are many figures visible, maybe you'll find some new ones, and places you'll have to physically visit investigate!
+I want to find the time to put interactive images on a map to show their location, and the landmarks within their view.
+There are many figures visible, maybe you'll find some new ones, and places you'll have to physically visit to investigate!

 I welcome your comments, corrections and suggestions on this work in progress.